denten-papers/xp-routledge/dh-book-proposal.md

 The primary market for the *Literature and the Digital Humanities* includes:

-- advanced undergraduate courses in literary studies that wish to introduce their students to the field of digital humanities and computational culture studies;
+- advanced undergraduate courses in literary studies wishing to introduce their students to the field of digital humanities and computational culture studies;